fluxninja/aperture/docs/content/concepts/flow-lifecycle.md

 </Zoom>

-Outlined below is the sequence of stages in detail, along with their respective
+Outlined below is the sequence of stages in detail, along with their roles:
-roles:

 :::note